Gifted Canines Public Adoption Program

-Thank you for your interest in adopting a Southeastern Guide Dog through our Gifted Canines Public Adoption program.
+Thank you for your interest in adopting a Southeastern Guide Dog through our Public Adoption program.

-Before you move forward with the application process, it is important that you take some time to read our Public Adoption FAQ.
+Before you move forward with the application process, it is important that you take some time to read our Public Adoption FAQ (download file below).

-3) There is a $1,200 fee required for the adoption of a Southeastern Guide Dog made available through Public Adoption.
+- There is a $3,000 recovery fee required for the adoption of a Southeastern Guide Dog made available through Public Adoption.
 This fee helps us recoup the costs incurred during the dog’s time in our program including medical expenses, vaccinations, and basic care.
-In all, the total cost to fully train a guide dog team is $60,000.
-Your support will help us continue the breeding, raising, training and placement of guide dogs with visually impaired individuals.

 We are excited that you have elected to pursue the adoption of one of our dogs!